news-r/auritus/docs/config.md

 - `Postgres`
 - `MariaDB`

-The default setup as provided by `init_auritus`, sets up an `SQLite` database which is the simplest possible to setup (it does not require you to do anything).
+The default setup as provided by `init_auritus`, uses an `SQLite` database which is the simplest possible to setup.
+SQLite does not require you to setup anything so leave it as is if you do not know about databases.
+Otherwise you are advised to use another `type` such as `Postgres` which will be much more performant and not stored on disk.
+However, SQLite might be good enough, depending on the amount of data you expect.

 When using a database you must specify, at least: